12 min read

 And (you guessed it) leave two lines after each entry.

 Now, for each of the entries in your inventory, identify which of your values this is butting up against.
-(If you don't know what your values are yet, it's definitely time to have a crack.
+(If you don't know your values yet, it's time to have a crack.
 Read this article, or try this online test as a start.)

 The most common value violations are the most important ones to solve.
-Those are the things that keep that gnawing feeling in your gut and make it hard for you to bring your best to the things that you do care about.
+Those things keep that gnawing feeling in your gut and make it hard for you to bring your best to the things you care about.

 Every one of your three columns is about a 'should'.
 The first column is about what you should be doing.
 The second two columns are about what you think others should be doing.